Kerry G. Johnson

-Kerry G. Johnson is an American cartoonist, graphic designer, art director, caricaturist and children's book illustrator.
+Kerry G. Johnson is an American artist, cartoonist, graphic designer, art director, caricaturist and children's book illustrator.
 He specializes in caricatures but has created cartoons, illustrations, and digital content creation in his career in brand development, strategic communications, and publication design.

 Early life and education

 He was born in Nashville, Tennessee on September 30, 1966.
 He attended Hillsboro Comprehensive High School, Columbus College of Art and Design and Ohio State University in Columbus, Ohio.
 Johnson is a member of Alpha Phi Alpha fraternity.
 He currently resides in Columbia, Maryland.

 Career

 Other career milestones include his role as a senior graphic designer at Johns Hopkins University in Baltimore, Maryland and working as an adjunct professor at the Maryland Institute College of Art (MICA) also located in Baltimore.

 He has worked for various news outlets including: